DvidMakesThings/HW_10-In-Rack_PDU/docs/Datasheets/Readme.md

-# 10-Inch_Rack-PDU Project Datasheets
+# ENERGIS - The Managed PDU Project for 10-Inch Rack - Datasheets

 ## Contents
-This folder contains datasheets related to the 10-Inch_Rack-PDU project.
+This folder contains datasheets for components used in the **ENERGIS PDU** project.

-## Usage
+Each subfolder is named after the corresponding board (Controller, Display, Relay) to maintain organization.
-Refer to the datasheets in this folder for detailed specifications and information about the components used in the Breadboard project.
+Datasheets are useful for verifying component specifications and understanding performance parameters.

 ## License
 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.